Clinic Policies

 Walk-in Appointments

 We will do our best to treat walk-in patients as the schedule allows.
-If you are able to refer to our scheduler, you will have a good sense of when we may have time to treat you.
-Your best bet is to make an appointment online!
+You are also welcome to stop by to get on the schedule, however you may have to wait up to 20 minutes as we may be busy with other patients, and are unable to walk away mid-treatment.
+If you are able to refer to the online scheduler, you will have a good sense of when we may have time to treat you.

 Calls and texts may not be answered for up to 24 hours.
-We do not schedule via e-mail.

 Ack, I'm late!!